Daily border crossings by undocumented migrants hit 13-year highs

 On March 19, CBP officers and agents stopped or apprehended 3,974 immigrants, the highest single day since the beginning of the Trump administration.
 Six other days since mid-February have topped 3,595, surpassing the daily average of 3,530 in fiscal year 2006.

-Those seven days are the highest on record since Trump took office, a DHS official told NBC News, and they have all been recorded over the past six weeks.
+Those seven days are the highest on record since President Donald Trump took office, a DHS official told NBC News, and they have all been recorded over the past six weeks.

 Asylum-seeker made to wait in Mexico gets his day in U.S. courtMarch 20, 201901:04

 The U.S. officials and a DHS official told NBC News they are working on a plan that would allow defense funds and personnel to be used in transporting immigrants in need of medical transport.
-The request from DHS includes the use of DOD land to build facilities that would house detained migrants while awaiting deportation or an asylum hearing.
+The request from the DHS includes the use of DOD land to build facilities that would house detained migrants while they await deportation or an asylum hearing.

 The Trump administration has already deployed thousands of U.S. troops to the border to help reinforce existing barriers, such as by hanging wire over fencing, and has plans to keep them there into September.